-4.2.3.
+4.4.3.
 Parkland

 Approximately 2.9ha of parkland in the eastern field parcel (Fields 7 and 15) is proposed to maintain an immediate rural outlook for residential dwellings in these areas.
-The parkland would be sown with a suitable wildflower grass mix (such as Emorsgate EM2 Standard general purpose meadow mixture or EM4 Meadow mixture for clay soils) and punctuated with individual oak tree planting (standards or larger), reflective of the neighbouring parkland of Aldenham Park and other private educational institutions.
+The parkland is to be sown with Emorsgate EM2 Standard general purpose meadow mixture or EM4 Meadow mixture for clay soils.
+If yellow rattle is not included within these mixes at the time of purchase, the grassland mixture will be supplemented with seeding of this species at a density of 0.1g per m2, as this will help to limit the dominance of grasses and allow establishment of herbaceous species2.
+The parkland will be punctuated with individual oak tree planting (standards or larger), reflective of the neighbouring parkland of Aldenham Park and other private educational institutions.

 Management of the parkland will be by low intensity grazing.
-It is not possible to prescribe exact stocking levels for low intensity grazing, but these should be low enough to give variation in grassland sward structure, with coarse tussocky vegetation being maintained in at least some areas of each field.
+In line with the Lowland Grassland Management Handbook3, stocking rates should be around 0.5 livestock units per hectare per year (e.g. if this 2.9 ha area is to be grazed for six months, this would be 2.9 units (approximately three horses or 19 ewes over that period)).
+Stocking levels should also be low enough to give variation in grassland sward structure, with coarse tussocky vegetation being maintained in at least some areas of each field.
 There will be no use of fertilisers or herbicides.

-4.2.4.
+4.4.4.
 Orchard